hermannm/errclose/README.md

 ## Usage

-This package provides a single function, `errclose.Close`.
+`errclose.Close` is the central function provided by this package.
 You'll typically call it in a `defer` statement, giving it a resource (something implementing `Close() error`) and a pointer to a named error return value.
 When your function exits, `errclose.Close` closes the given resource, and if there's an error, it will update the error returned by your function to include the close error.

 <!-- @formatter:off -->
 ```go